Jm15itch/randomplay-qt/README.md

 - [x] Develop base application with functioning interacts with randomplay
 - [ ] Provide all options to randomplay via the application
 - [ ] Output the stdout of randomplay to a terminal on the application (easy debugging and temporary solution until the next todo is completed)
+- [ ] Add console arguments to allow for scripting.
 - [ ] Allow the application to read randomplay outputs (list currently playing song etc)
 - [ ] Beautify the application (images for buttons, etc)
+### Backlog
+- [ ] Possibly implement a playlist feature, displaying the next few songs for instance or maybe the chances.
+- [ ] Maybe add a history (e.g. previous music folder usage etc)
+- [ ] UI customisation

 ## Build